HOL-Theorem-Prover/HOL/doc/next-release.md

           Datatype`tree = Lf num | Node tree tree`

-  If the arguments to a constructor are not just simple types, then they need to be enclosed in parentheses.
+  If the arguments to a constructor are not just simple types (expressible as single tokens), then they need to be enclosed in parentheses.
 For example:

           Datatype`mytype = Constr mytype ('a -> bool) | BaseCase